ncoghlan/misc/notes/python3/questions_and_answers.rst

   end user scripts)
 * fine-grained locking may break end user code that implicitly relies on CPython's use of coarse grained locking
-* fine-grained locking provides no substantial benefits to event-based code that uses threads solely to provide asynchronous access to external synchronous interfaces (such as web applications using an event based framework like Twisted or gevent, or GUI applications using the GUI event loop)
+* fine-grained locking provides minimal benefits to event-based code that uses threads solely to provide asynchronous access to external synchronous interfaces (such as web applications using an event based framework like Twisted or gevent, or GUI applications using the GUI event loop)
-* fine-grained locking provides no substantial benefits to code that uses other languages like Cython, C or Fortran for the serious number crunching (as is common in the NumPy/SciPy community)
+* fine-grained locking provides minimal benefits to code that uses other languages like Cython, C or Fortran for the serious number crunching (as is common in the NumPy/SciPy community)
 * fine-grained locking provides no substantial benefits to code that needs